Wingfoiling Beginner Lessons Plan Explained: What to Expect

 • smoother transitions

-• controlled foil flights (if applicable)
+• controlled foil flights for short distances

 Why Learning with IWO-Certified Instructors Matters

-What Is the IWO?
+What is the IWO?

 The International Wingfoil Organization (IWO) was founded in 2022 to create global standards for wingfoil education.
 It is backed by the International Kiteboarding Organization (IKO), which has been leading watersports instruction since 2001.